Frequently Asked Questions (FAQ)

 Expedited Licensing through the Interstate Medical Licensing Compact

 Yes, but all states chosen must have adopted the compact.
-A physician practicing under the compact is bound to comply with the statutes, rules, and regulations of each compact state wherein he/she chooses to practice medicine.
+A physician practicing under the compact is bound to comply with the statutes, rules, and regulations of each compact state wherein he/she/they chooses to practice medicine.

 Commission meetings (including meetings of the executive committee) are publicized through the participating states.
 The compact commission shares meeting notices and press releases with the federation of state medical boards and the national center for interstate compacts/council of state governments.
 Compact commission meetings are open to the public and include a telephone conference call for individuals who cannot attend in person.
-It’s possible that video conferencing also might be used in the future.
+It is possible that video conferencing also might be used in the future.

 The letter of qualification is valid for one year.